 Much safer are candles that use soy wax or beeswax.
 Both are natural and completely non-toxic.
 Their cost is modest and they can be easily prepared by anyone.

-In this post I created my first candle using soy wax and customising it with orange peel and cinnamon.
+In this post, I created my first candle using soy wax and customizing it with orange peel and cinnamon.

 Soy candle making for beginners | Cinnamon Orange

 For this recipe, I have not used any scales or mathematical calculations.
 I decided to make my first candle in the easiest way as a perfect beginner!
 I think this is a simple and effective way to have fun creating and the result is not bad at all!
 If you are interested in knowing how to calculate wax and fragrances, leave me a comment and I will write a post as soon as possible.